LawnchairLauncher/lawnicons/CONTRIBUTING.md

     ![](./contributing-image-3.png) ![](./contributing-image-4.png)

-1. Add a new line to `app/src/main/res/xml/grayscale_icon_map.xml` (in alphabetical order), and map the new icon to a package name and app name.
+1. Add a new line to `app/src/main/res/xml/grayscale_icon_map.xml` (ordered alphabetically by drawable name), and map the new icon to a package name and app name.
 For&nbsp;example:

     ```xml
     <icon drawable="@drawable/files_by_google" package="com.google.android.apps.nbu.files" name="Files by Google" />